 Michael Kruse, (Project Leader)

 Michael is an advanced-care paramedic in York Region, just north of Toronto, Ontario.
 A theatrical lighting designer as well, he re-trained in 2005 as an EMT-Paramedic Specialist at the University of Iowa and as an advanced care paramedic at Durham College.
-Michael is currently enrolled at the University of Toronto working towards an undergraduate degree in physiology and the history and philosophy of science.
-Michael has been active in the science advocacy community for 7 years and is committed to a compassionate defence of science for the betterment of all Canadians.
+Michael is currently pursuing his MD at McMaster Univeristy in Hamilton, ON after graduating with a B.Sc. from the University of Toronto in 2017.
+Michael has been active in the science advocacy community for 7 years and is committed to a compassionate defense of science for the betterment of all Canadians.

 Christopher Jang, PH.D., (Science Adviser)